 - Roll up the dough length-wise (like a long, skinny tube) and using a sharp knife, carefully slice the dough into 1″ pieces.
 You should get 8-9 pieces.

-- Place the dough slices into the prepared pan.
+- Place rolls (the dough slices) into the prepared baking sheet.
 Using a basting brush, brush remaining butter on top of rolls.
-Sprinkle remaining Parmesan cheese on top of rolls as well (I used a little bigger pan than 8×8″ – if your rolls are touching before they bake, it’s totally fine).
+Sprinkle remaining Parmesan cheese on top of rolls as well.

 Other recipes made with crescent rolls: